 Binder Jetting with Sand

 Binder Jetting is a low-cost alternative to traditional manufacturing processes to 3D parts made from sand.
-A benefit of using Binder Jetting with sand is that it can create models in full color, which is a rarity in 3D printing.
+A key benefit of using Binder Jetting is the full color 3D printer advantage, a rarity in 3D printing.
 This is done through mixing plaster-based powders with the liquid binding agent.

-This method is usually used for creating molds.
-These molds are created and then casted, before being broken apart so the metal part inside can be removed.
+The same printing method applies as with full color sand printing.
+These molds are created and then cast, before being broken apart so the metal part inside can be removed.
 This allows for complex geometric shapes, in addition to being low-cost.

 Binder Jetting with Metal

 Binder Jetting can also be used to produce metal parts.
 The process involves metal powder being bound using the polymer binding agent.
 Like with sand, Binder Jetting allows for the creation of geometrically complex parts that traditional manufacturing methods simply cannot do.

 Metals compatible with Binder Jetting include stainless steel, inconel, copper, titanium and tungsten carbide.
 In the near future binder jetting may be easily compatible with thermoplastics, too.

 To create functional, strong metal parts, a secondary process is recommended.
 Depending on the intended functionality of the part, either infiltration or sintering is performed.
 These two processes are described below: